Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Test #4a (Search-Box button)

-Action: Enter any title into the search box and clik the search button to the right.
+Action: Enter any title into the search box and click the search button to the right.

-Before: Text filss the search box and shows previous searches.
+Before: Text files the search box and shows previous searches.

-After: Rdeirected to the search_results template where books of the searched title are displayed.
+After: Redirected to the search_results template where books of the searched title are displayed.

 Result: Pass

 Test #4b (Search-Box button)

-Action: Enter an other title into the search box and clik the search button to the right to confirm result.
+Action: Enter another title into the search box and click the search button to the right to confirm result.

-Before: Text filss the search box and shows previous searches.
+Before: Text files the search box and shows previous searches.

-After: Rdeirected to the search_results template where books of the searched title are displayed.
+After: Redirected to the search_results template where books of the searched title are displayed.

 Result: Pass

 Test #5a (Library button - logged out)

-Action: Click on the "Library" button under faetured book.
+Action: Click on the "Library" button under featured book.

 Before: Hover over button changes state from orange to light orange.

-After: Page is redirrected to Key Error message saying that I am missing the 'email' variable.
+After: Page is redirected to Key Error message saying that I am missing the 'email' variable.

 Result: Fail